codepr/codepr.github.io/_posts/2024-09-28-battletank.md

 minor over-head in context switching and it's limited to 1024 file descriptor in total but:

-- It's obiquitous, basically every *nix system provides the call
+- It's ubiquitous, basically every *nix system provides the call
 - It's very simple to use and provides everything required for a PoC
-- It's more than enough for the use case, even with tenth of players it would handle the load very well, `poll` and `epoll` are really designe towards other scales, in the order of 10K of connected sockets.
+- It's more than enough for the use case, even with tenth of players it would handle the load very well, `poll` and `epoll` are really designed towards other scales, in the order of 10K of connected sockets.

 <hr>
 **battletank_server.c**